goalTosin/zap-plot/CONTRIBUTING.md

 Open the project in your favorite code editor and start coding.
 Add new levels, improve the game mechanics, or fix bugs.

 ## Step 5: Commit Your Changes
-Once you are happy with your changes, it’s time to commit them.
+Once you are happy with your changes, it's time to commit them.

 1. In the terminal, type: